 If you are dependent on “benzos” or benzodiazepine drugs such as Valium, Tranxene, Xanax, Halcion, Librium, or Ativan, your doctor may prescribe medications that are specifically designed to help with the withdrawal symptoms from these drugs.

 These medications have a variety of prescribed uses, including treating anxiety and depression, sleep disorders, seizure disorders, and muscle relaxation.
 They can also be used for anesthesia.

 Medical Assisted Treatment in Los Angeles and Orange County

 If you live in Southern California or are seeking help with your addiction in Orange or Los Angeles counties, Cornerstone has been a strong presence in the recovery community for more than 30 years.

-Our medication-assisted treatment, evidence-based practice has helped thousands of people like you or your loved one get safely through the detoxification process and live long lives free from alcohol and drugs.
+Our medication-assisted treatment and evidence-based practice have helped thousands of people like you or your loved one get safely through the detoxification process and live long lives free from alcohol and drugs.
 Talk to us about medically assisted alcohol treatment, medically assisted opioid treatment, and other questions you have about drug rehab medication.